-Available cats can be viewed in our lobby during all hours and at our offsite locations at Petco St. Francis, Petco Oak Creek, and PetSmart Oak Creek.
+Available cats can be viewed in our lobby during all hours and at our offsite locations at PetSmart Oak Creek, Milwaukee Vet Clinic, Cat Doctor, and at Eden Gardens and Pets.

 How Can You Adopt a Pre-Select Animal or ANY Animal from MADACC?

-We advise anyone interested in adopting an animal from us to come into MADACC during adoption hours which are Monday – Friday from 1pm – 7pm and Saturday and Sunday from 11am – 4pm.
-You can fill out an application online for pre-approval, or come in to fill one out in person.
+We advise anyone interested in adopting an animal from us to come into MADACC during adoption hours which are Monday – Friday from 11pm – 6pm and Saturday and Sunday from 11am – 4pm.
+You can fill out an “Adopter Profile” when you arrive at MADACC.
 It takes just a few moments to get the info we need and then you can meet the animal(s) you may be interested in.
 Adoptions happen so quickly here, you could call and ask if an animal is available for adoption only to wait and come in later the same day to find it has already been adopted.
 As well, even if the animal your were interested in has been adopted another one that you might be interested in might have just come in and you can meet that one immediately.

 We cannot answer questions about animals via phone so we ask that you make inquiries in person.
 Our front office staff does not have information about the animals available for adoption and focus their efforts on lost and found animals, licensing and public medical service scheduling.
 When you arrive at MADACC we have volunteers and staff that will be happy to help you and answer questions about individual animals that we have available.

-Adoption fees for dogs range from $75 to $300 and for cats $25 to $150.
-All adopted animals are spayed/neutered, checked for heartworm or feline leukemia, given a broad spectrum de-wormer, treated for fleas when fleas are observed, and given age appropriate vaccines including rabies.
+Adoption fees for dogs range from $25 to $500 and for cats $0 to $300.
+All adopted animals are spayed/neutered, checked for heartworm, given a broad spectrum de-wormer, treated for fleas when fleas are observed, and given age appropriate vaccines including rabies.
 Milwaukee County residents will be required to pay an additional $12 for a license.

 Hey!
 How Come My Dog or Cat is Available For Adoption?
 Is that legal?